robertmaynard/DaxBenchmarks/README.md

 The worklet is constrained to be serial and stateless; it can access only the element passed to and from the invocation.
 With this constraint, the serial worklet function can be concurrently scheduled on an unlimited number of threads without the complications of threads or race conditions.

 Although worklets are not allowed communication, many visualization algorithms require operations such as variable array packing and coincident topology resolution that intrinsically require significant coordination among threads.
-Dax enables such algorithms by classifying and implementing the most common and versatile communicative operations into worklet types which are managed by the Dax scheduler.
+Dax enables such algorithms by classifying and implementing the most common and versatile communicative operations into worklet types which are managed by the Dax dispatcher.

 ## Getting Dax ##